lrq3000/pyFileFixity/README.md

 - easy_profiler.py is just a quick and simple profiling tool to get you started quickly on what should be optimized to get more speed, if you want to contribute to the project feel free to propose a pull request!
 (Cython and other optimizations are welcome as long as they are cross-platform and that an alternative pure-python implementation is also available).

 - structural_adaptive_ecc.py, a variable error correction rate encoder (kind of a generalization of header_ecc.py).
-See the TODO for more info.
-This isn't yet ready for production (generation is OK but no repair).

 Note that all tools are primarily made for command-line usage (type script.py --help to get extended info about the accepted arguments), but you can also use rfigc.py and header_ecc.py with a GUI by using the --gui argument (must be the first and only one argument supplied).
 The GUI is provided as-is and minimal work will be done to maintain it (the focus will stay on functionality rather than ergonomy).